 Nj,k = number of vehicles in nation’s fleet of category j and technology k.

-It is repeated that the vehicle categories j are passenger cars, light commercial vehicles, heavy-duty vehicles, motorcycles and mopeds.
+It is repeated that the vehicle categories j are passenger cars, light commercial vehicles, heavy-duty vehicles and L-category vehicles.
 The vehicle technologies k were given in Table 3.16.

 Emission factors